ddykiel/ddykiel.github.io/additional-about/index.md

 * Ochre

 ## Top Quotes
-> Become who you are.
+<i>Become who you are.</i>

 --- Friedrich Nietzsche, <i>The Gay Science</i>

-> Sin does not touch me because I consume sin.
+<i>Sin does not touch me because I consume sin.</i>

 --- The Upanishads

-> Just go on dancing with me like this forever.
-We'll scrape our shoes on the stars and hang up-side down from the moon.
+<i>Just go on dancing with me like this forever.
+We'll scrape our shoes on the stars and hang up-side down from the moon.</i>

 --- Stephen King, <i>The Long Walk</i>

-> I swear by my life and my love of it that I will never live for the sake of another man, nor ask another man to live for mine.
+<i>I swear by my life and my love of it that I will never live for the sake of another man, nor ask another man to live for mine.</i>

 --- Ayn Rand, <i>Atlas Shrugged</i>